Evan-KR/iOS-Portfolio/README.md

 * Items and abilities for the player to utilize
 * Obstacles

-Overall, I am proud of the progress I have made on the short development period.
+Overall, I am proud of the progress I have made over the short development period.

 ![gameplay](https://user-images.githubusercontent.com/95647441/171934553-9ef5329a-383e-4e8a-aaae-c839bda2f0f5.gif)